quadopenxyz/3D-Models/Feeder/Sprocket Encoder/README.md

 # Sprocket Encoder
-Replicate the indexing gear incoder
+Replicate the indexing gear encoder

 This is inteded to be a 56 slot encoder replacement for indexing parts in 2mm vs. standard 4mm steps on older 8mm feeders.